walterhiggins/WMPJS/README.md

       setTimeout(launch, 2000);
     };

-Save the file then issue the `js refresh()` command to reload your javascript plugins.
+Save the file then issue the `js refresh()` command to reload your Javascript plugins.
 Now issue this command to launch a firework:

     /js fireworkshow( self.location )